google/yamlfmt/README.md

 ## Maintainers

 This tool is not yet officially supported by Google.
-It is currenlty maintained solely by @braydonk, and unless something changes primarily in spare time.
+It is currently maintained solely by @braydonk, and unless something changes primarily in spare time.

 ## Blog